sascha245/vuex-simple/README.md

 ## TO DO

-**Note:** this module is still in development and thought for private usage</br>
+**Note:** this module is still in development and the API may change in later versions</br>

-- Inbuild Container support to inject modules in Vuejs components
+- Inbuild Container support to allow module injection in Vuejs components
-- Vuex Getters (yep, we still don't handle those )

 ## Getting Started

-These instructions will show you how to install and use this package.

 ### Installing